saruba/invitations/README.md

 # Invitations

-Small project to test node: Create and send invitations directly with the url
+## Small project to test node

+Create and send invitations directly with the url

 Install environment
 ```sh